 No Collusion.
 Each Qualified Party participating at the Auction shall be required to confirm on the record at the Auction that: (i) it has not engaged in any collusion with any other bidder with respect to the Auction and the bid process; and (ii) its bid is a good-faith bona fide offer and it intends to consummate the proposed transaction if selected as the Successful Bid (as defined below);

 Minimum Overbid.
-The Auction shall begin with the Qualified Bid(s) that represent the highest or otherwise best Qualified Bid (in the aggregate, if it is comprised of multiple Qualified Bids) as determined by the Monitor, in consultation with CFFI (the “Initial Bid”), and any bid made at the Auction by a Qualified Party subsequent to the Monitor’s announcement of the Initial Bid (each, an “Overbid”), must proceed in minimum additional cash increments of USD$1,000,000;
+The Auction shall begin with the Qualified Bid(s) that represent the highest or otherwise best Qualified Bid (in the aggregate, if it is comprised of multiple Qualified Bids) as determined by the Monitor and the Sale Advisor, in consultation with CFFI (the “Initial Bid”), and any bid made at the Auction by a Qualified Party subsequent to the Monitor’sSale Advisor’s announcement of the Initial Bid (each, an “Overbid”), must proceed in minimum additional cash increments of USD$1,000,000;

 Bidding Disclosure.
-The Auction shall be conducted such that all bids will be made and received in one group video-conference, on an open basis, and all Qualified Parties will be entitled to be present for all bidding with the understanding that the true identity of each Qualified Party will be fully disclosed to all other Qualified Parties and that all material terms of each subsequent bid will be fully disclosed to all other Qualified Parties throughout the entire Auction; provided, however, that the Monitor, in its discretion, may establish separate video conference rooms to permit interim discussions between the Monitor and individual Qualified Parties with the understanding that all formal bids will be delivered in one group video conference, on an open basis;
+The Auction shall be conducted such that all bids will be made and received in one group video-conference, on an open basis, and all Qualified Parties will be entitled to be present for all bidding with the understanding that the true identity of each Qualified Party will be fully disclosed to all other Qualified Parties and that all material terms of each subsequent bid will be fully disclosed to all other Qualified Parties throughout the entire Auction; provided, however, that the MonitorSale Advisor, in its discretion, may establish separate video conference rooms to permit interim discussions between the Sale Advisor, the Monitor, and individual Qualified Parties with the understanding that all formal bids will be delivered in one group video conference, on an open basis;

 Bidding Conclusion.
 The Auction shall continue in one or more rounds and will conclude after each participating Qualified Party has had the opportunity to submit one or more additional bids with full knowledge and written confirmation of the then-existing highest bid(s); and